dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% instruction 'Now, let's look at changing `WorkerForm`' %}

 {% aside 'Fixed Classes' %}
-Fixed classes apply styles that _cannot_ be overridden by a theme, using a suffix is a convention that helps differentiate the intention of these classes easily.
+Fixed classes apply styles that _cannot_ be overridden by a theme, using a suffix is a convention that helps easily differentiate the intention of these classes.
 {% endaside %}

 `WorkerForm` already uses the `ThemeableMixin` and has a `workerForm` class on its root node.
 Let's change the workerForm class to a `root` class, and while we are there, we will create a `rootFixed` class too, and apply that as a `fixed` class to the root node.
 This passes a class name to the theming system that cannot be changed or overridden via a theme and ensures that structured or nested styles are not lost when a theme is used.